tomaztk/Finding_and_replacing_duplicates_across_columns_R/README.md

 Finding duplicates in data frame across columns and replacing them with unique values using R

 Suppose you have a dataset with many variables, and you want to check:

-1.if there are any duplicated for each of the observation 2.replace duplicates with random value from pool of existing values.
+* if there are any duplicated for each of the observation
+* replace duplicates with random value from pool of existing values.

 Core of the procedure is:
 ```r